-Performance Criteria Description Primary or Secondary Reduce annual operating costs Does demonstration indicate potential for reducing annual operating costs (based on modeling)?
-Primary Faster remediation 1 3 1 Reduce life-cycle cost of system Does demonstration indicate potential for reduced life cycle based on capital costs, modified annual costs, and modified operating (based on modeling)?
-Primary Factors affecting technology performance Extent to which site-specific factors affect technology performance (or prohibit application of the technology), such as reliability of models, confidence in plume delineation, confidence in source area delineation, etc. Secondary Ease of use What is the required skill level and training required to apply the technology at other sites, and can others be expected to apply technology as effectively (and for similar cost) as the project team for this demonstration project?
+Performance Criteria Description Primary or Secondary Reduce Annual Operating Costs Does demonstration indicate potential for reducing annual operating costs (based on modeling)?
+Primary Faster Remediation Does demonstration indicate potential for a shorter duration of pump and treat operations to accomplish a comparable level of cleanup (based on modeling)?
+Primary Reduce Life Cycle Cost of System Does demonstration indicate potential for reduced life cycle based on capital costs, modified annual costs, and modified operating (based on modeling)?
+Primary Factors Affecting Technology Performance Extent to which site-specific factors affect technology performance (or prohibit application of the technology), such as reliability of models, confidence in plume delineation, confidence in source area delineation, etc. Secondary Ease of Use What is the required skill level and training required to apply the technology at other sites, and can others be expected to apply technology as effectively (and for similar cost) as the project team for this demonstration project?
 Secondary